Skip to main content

 Presentation on Lewis and Clark in the area of St. Joseph, Mo.

-On the return trip, the expedition camped on St. Michael’s Prairie.
-This was where they encountered Robert McClellan, who was taking a trading party upriver.
+Sarah noted that in 1806, the downriver expedition members encountered Robert McClellan, who was taking a trading party upriver.
 He informed the explorers that “people in general in the united States were concerned about us as they had heard that we were all killed…then again they heard that the Spanyards had us in the mines”—this according to Sgt.
 John Ordway’s journal.

 Lewis and Clark Trail Heritage Foundation